-- 5.1.1 Every Employee, Key Employee, Primary Management Official, Gaming Enterprise, and Gaming Facility that aids, participates or is related to Gaming is required to have a current and valid License as issued by the Tribal Commission. - 5.1.2 The Tribe will perform background investigations and issue licenses to Key Employees and Primary Management Officials according to requirements at least as stringent as those in 25 C.F.R.
-Parts 556 and 558.
+5.1.1 Every Employee, Key Employee, Primary Management Official, Gaming Enterprise, and Gaming Facility that aids, participates or is related to Gaming is required to have a current and valid License as issued by the Tribal Commission.

-- 5.1.3 Every Gaming Vendor that provides or receives, or is likely to provide or receive at least Twenty-five Thousand Dollars in any twelve (12) month period from the Enterprise is required to have a current and valid License as issued by the Tribal Commission. - 5.1.4 Any Financial Source is required to have a current and valid License issued by the Tribal Commission, provided that any Financial Source presently extending financing shall be Licensed within Ninety (90) days of execution of this Code. - 5.1.4.1 Exemptions: The following lenders, regardless of their relationship to the Tribe, and regardless of whether they would otherwise be considered a Financial Source, are exempt from the Financial Source licensing requirements of this section: federally or state regulated banks, federally or state regulated savings and loan institutions; any other federally or state regulated lending institution including commercial lenders licensed under Division 9, Article 3, § 22000 et seq. of the California Finance Code; any agency of the federal, State or local government; or any investor who extends financing, directly or indirectly, to the Tribe in an amount less than 10% of the aggregate amount of outstanding indebtedness (whether by loans, securities such as bonds or otherwise) of the Tribe.
+- 5.1.2 Every Gaming Vendor that provides or receives, or is likely to provide or receive at least Twenty-five Thousand Dollars in any twelve (12) month period from the Enterprise is required to have a current and valid License as issued by the Tribal Commission. - 5.1.3 Every Person extending financing, directly or indirectly, to the Facility or Enterprise is required to have a current and valid License as issued by the Tribal Commission, provided that any Person extending the financing shall be licensed within Ninety (90) days of execution of such financing. - The Gaming Enterprise shall not employ an individual as a Primary Management Official or Key Employee position who does not have a license after ninety (90) days of beginning work at the gaming operation.

-5.2 Application Procedure
+5.2 Application Procedure.

 - 5.2.1 Submission to Tribal Commission An Applicant seeking a License shall submit an Application to the Tribal Commission on such form as the Tribal Commission may require. - 5.2.2.
-Privacy Act and False Statement The application form shall include the following notices: - 5.2.2.1.
+Privacy Act and False Statement The application form shall include the following notices:

+5.2.2.1.
 Privacy Act

-In compliance with the Privacy Act of 1974, the solicitation of information on this form is authorized by 25 U.S.C.
+In compliance with the Privacy Act of 1974, the following information is provided: Solicitation of the information on this form is authorized by 25 U.S.S.
 2701 et seq.
-The purpose of the requested information is to determine the eligibility of individuals to be employed in a gaming operation.
-The information will be used by National Indian Gaming Commission members and staff who have need for the information in the performance of their official duties.
-The information may be disclosed to appropriate Federal, Tribal, State, local, or foreign law enforcement and regulatory agencies when relevant to civil, criminal or regulatory investigations or prosecutions or when pursuant to a requirement by a tribe or the National Indian Gaming Commission in connection with the hiring or firing of an employee, the issuance or revocation of a gaming license, or investigation of activities while associated with a tribe or a gaming operation.
-Failure to consent to the disclosures indicated in this notice will result in a tribe's being unable to hire you in a primary management official or key employee position.
+The purpose of the requested information is to determine the eligibility of individuals to be granted a gaming license.
+The information will be used by the Tribal gaming regulatory authorities and by the National Indian Gaming Commission (NIGC) members and staff who have need for the information in the performance of their official duties.
+The information may be disclosed by the Tribe or the NIGC to appropriate Federal, Tribal, State, Local, or foreign law enforcement and regulatory agencies when relevant to civil, criminal, or regulatory investigators of gaming license, or investigations of activities while associated with a tribe or a gaming operation.
+Failure to consent to the disclosures indicated in this notice will result in a tribe's being unable to license you for a primary management official or key employee position.

 The disclosure of your Social Security Number (SSN) is voluntary.
-However, failure to supply a SSN my result in errors in processing your application.
+However, failure to supply may result in errors in processing your application.

-5.2.2.2.False Statement
+5.2.2.2.
+False Statement

-A false statement on any part of your application may be grounds for not hiring you, or for firing you after you begin work.
+A false statement on any part of your license application may be grounds for denying a license or suspension or revocation of a license.
 Also, you may be punished by fine or imprisonment (U.S. Code, title 18, section 1001).